ugomeguerditchian/OrgASM/README.md

 ## Features 👀
 * Discover Attack Surface
+* Modularity on AS (Attack Surface) tools so you can add your own !
 * Find subdomains related to domains
 * Easy modularity on API to find new subs
 * Easy configuration file
+* Automatic update (and easy to add your own files to be updated)
 * Find FQDN from an IP and find all associated subs
 * Retreive all certificates of the IP and FQDNs founds and detect SAN
 * Can pivot to others related FQDNs